 If I do not finalize my full-time enrollment (12 or more credit hours) by the Fixed Enrollment Date (tenth day of classes), can I receive Connecticut Commitment?

 No. Eligible students must be registered for 12 or more credit hours by the Fixed Enrollment Date.
 If you are not full-time by the tenth day of classes and the end of the add/drop period, your financial aid package will be adjusted and possibly reduced or cancelled.

 Do I need to submit any documents to be eligible for Connecticut Commitment?

-Beginning fall 2020, all freshmen and transfer students will be automatically considered for Connecticut Commitment by completing the FAFSA or the Institutional Aid Application for Students without Legal Immigration Status by February 15.
+Beginning fall 2020, all first-year and transfer students will be automatically considered for Connecticut Commitment by completing the FAFSA or the Institutional Aid Application for Students without Legal Immigration Status by February 15.
 If you are selected for a process called Verification, you may need to submit documents prior to the finalization of your financial aid package.
 Verification could affect your financial aid and Connecticut Commitment eligibility.

 If I am selected for Verification and fail to submit the required documents, will this affect my Connecticut Commitment eligibility?